avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 A natural leader others look up to, Kaladin shows the importance of being gentle and tough as you take on the world that can sometimes feel against you.

-_**Overall**_
+**_Overall_**

 I'm absolutely impressed by the character development and the varying personalities that Brandon Sanderson gives us to relate to.
 There are many more I enjoyed learning about, like Lift, Szeth, and Renarin, but I'll spare those reflections from you :D.

-### Quotes
+### 3. Quotes

-There were many quotes throughout the book that I'd love to list, so instead I've decided to do two things.
+There were many quotes throughout every book you read that inspire you.
+I'd love to list all of them, so instead I've decided to do two things.

 1. A link to the [Goodreads quotes page](https://www.goodreads.com/work/quotes/23840254-oathbringer).
-2. A letter Dalinar wrote at the end of the book
+2. A letter Dalinar wrote at the end of the book elow.

 “The most important words a man can say are, “I will do better.”
 These are not the most important words any man can say.
 I am a man, and they are what I needed to say.